An Explanation of a Hard Disk

 The internal hard drive also connects to a power source supplied by the Power Supply Unit (PSU) contained within the computer casing.

 The hard disks are used to permanently store data including the operating system that is required for the computer to function as well as the personal files of the user, such as digital camera photographs, emails and documents.
 Without the hard drive, the computer cannot function.

 The Components of a Hard Drive

 A desktop hard drive contains a spindle, head actuator, read/write actuator arm, platter and a read/write head.
 The rear of the hard drive contains a disk controller that is a main circuit board that allows the hard drive to connect and communicate with the computer.

-Type of Data Stored to a Hard Drive
+The Type of Data Stored to a Hard Disk

 The Method of Access and Storage of Data on a Hard Drive